TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-sync.md

       --apis               Specific api_id's selection (optional)
 ```

-The API secret to use with tyk-sync is your “Tyk Dashboard API Access key”.
+API secret refers to secret use to access your Gateway API or Dashboard API.
+For dashboard users, you can get it from "User" page under “Tyk Dashboard API Access key”.

 ### Publish Command